Chess25/Kanini-chess/Readme.md

 [![Build Status](https://travis-ci.org/official-stockfish/Stockfish.svg?branch=master)](https://travis-ci.org/official-stockfish/Stockfish)
 [![Build Status](https://ci.appveyor.com/api/projects/status/github/official-stockfish/Stockfish?svg=true)](https://ci.appveyor.com/project/mcostalba/stockfish)

-Stockfish is a free UCI chess engine derived from Glaurung 2.1.
+Kanini chess is a free UCI chess engine derived from Glaurung 2.1.
 It is not a complete chess program and requires some UCI-compatible GUI (e.g. XBoard with PolyGlot, eboard, Arena, Sigma Chess, Shredder, Chess Partner or Fritz) in order to be used comfortably.
-Read the documentation for your GUI of choice for information about how to use Stockfish with it.
+Read the documentation for your GUI of choice for information about how to use Kanini chess with it.

-This version of Stockfish supports up to 512 cores.
+This version of Kanini supports up to 512 cores.
 The engine defaults to one search thread, so it is therefore recommended to inspect the value of the *Threads* UCI parameter, and to make sure it equals the number of CPU cores on your computer.

-This version of Stockfish has support for Syzygybases.
+This version of Kanini has support for Syzygybases.

 ### Files

-This distribution of Stockfish consists of the following files:
+This distribution of Kanini consists of the following files:

   * Readme.md, the file you are currently reading.